|

 rehabilitative interventions are

 multi-faceted.
-Early intervention optimizes
+Early intervention

-functional outcomes, provides thorough
+optimizes functional outcomes, provides

-patient/family education, and allows
+thorough patient/family education, and

-opportunity for the ongoing collaboration
+allows opportunity for the ongoing

-with bedside nurses to assist in the
+collaboration with bedside nurses to assist

-rehabilitation process.
-In addition,
+in the rehabilitation process.
+In

-specific discipline recommendations can be
+recommendations can be addressed,

-addressed, complications that could hinder a
+complications that could hinder a patient

-patient from achieving his or her fullest
+from achieving his or her fullest potential

-potential are prevented, and early discharge
+are prevented, and early discharge planning

-planning and preparation are facilitated.
+and preparation are facilitated.
+This

-This requires a comprehensive evaluation of
+requires a comprehensive evaluation of all

-all systems affected by the disease or
+systems affected by the disease or injury,

-injury, as well as an exploration of the
+as well as an exploration of the

 psychological and emotional responses of the